 Qutub Shahi Tombs / 7 Tombs - Hyderabad

-The moment someone talk about 7 Tombs, I feel 'ye tho apne Ghar ke baju me hai, jayenge kabhi'.
-But trust me, since past 10 years I went to many place within and outside India but could never manage to go to this place which is right next to my home 🙈🙈🙈.
+The moment someone talks about 7 Tombs, I feel "ye tho apne Ghar ke baju me hai, jayenge kabhi" .
+But trust me, for past 10 years I went to many places within and outside India but could never manage to go to this place which is right next to my home 🙈🙈🙈.

 One fine day, finally, we managed to visit this place.
 And that was the day I decided to explore Hyderabad more and more.

 Qutub Shahi tombs has 2 gates, one gate can be seen from the main road and you don't need any ticket to get into this gate.
 This section contains a mosque, you don't need any ticket to get into this mosque as well.

 After the ticket counter, you can see a big Tomb towards your right which is quite huge and past which you can see yet another Tomb, towards your left, which is half done .
 Due to some unknown circumstances these tombs were left unfinished.
 Just opposite these you can see the parking.
 Parking is available for bikes, cars and autos as well.

 This location is full of greenery and it is a huge property with loads of big trees, providing lot of shelter.
 You can find many places to sit in shade.
 Outside food is allowed.
 You can carry food of your choice and enjoy with your family and friends.
 The tombs are very well maintained, they are kept extremely clean.